Ig-Saad/bmad-test-repo-003/docs/poc-prd.md

 ## Goals and Background Context

 ### Goals
-- Validate the "SDLC IDE over Web" concept through functional demonstration of BMad v6 methodology accessibility via web interfaces
+- Validate the "Upstream SDLC Orchestration Platform" concept through functional demonstration of BMad v6 methodology accessibility via web interfaces for upstream activities (ideation, planning, solutioning)
-- Prove non-technical stakeholders can effectively use BMad v6's scale-adaptive intelligence and specialized agent orchestration through familiar web interfaces
+- Prove non-technical stakeholders can effectively use BMad v6's scale-adaptive intelligence and specialized agent orchestration through familiar web interfaces for upstream SDLC activities
-- Demonstrate seamless integration between web platform and existing BMad v6 IDE workflows with bidirectional synchronization
+- Demonstrate seamless integration between web platform and existing BMad v6 IDE workflows with clear handoff points for downstream development activities
 - Validate comprehensive telemetry capture and real-time data transmission to Ignis Platform for analytics and monitoring
-- Achieve 85% task completion rate for end-to-end workflow validation within 2 hours with minimal technical support
+- Achieve 85% task completion rate for end-to-end workspace creation, artifact generation, and dual-action GitHub synchronization within 2 hours with minimal technical support
-- Prove 60-70% token consumption reduction through selective agent loading with sub-3-second response times
+- Prove 60-70% token consumption reduction through dynamic file-level agent loading (specific workflows, tasks, agent definitions) with sub-3-second response times
+- Validate workspace creation workflows for both Greenfield and Brownfield projects with proper BMad framework setup and working branch configuration
 - Establish foundation for full MVP development with clear validation metrics and user feedback

 ### Background Context

-The BMad v6 framework provides revolutionary AI-driven agile workflows with scale-adaptive intelligence, 12 specialized agents, and proven 4-phase methodology, but accessibility barriers prevent non-technical stakeholders from leveraging these powerful capabilities.
-This POC addresses the critical gap by demonstrating how web-based interfaces can democratize BMad v6's sophisticated agent orchestration and methodology while maintaining full integration with existing IDE workflows.
+The BMad v6 framework provides revolutionary AI-driven agile workflows with scale-adaptive intelligence, 12 specialized agents, and proven 4-phase methodology, but accessibility barriers prevent non-technical stakeholders from leveraging these powerful capabilities for upstream SDLC activities (ideation, planning, solutioning).
+This POC addresses the critical gap by demonstrating how web-based interfaces can democratize BMad v6's sophisticated agent orchestration and methodology for upstream activities while maintaining full integration with existing IDE workflows for downstream development.

-The POC validates the core hypothesis that non-technical stakeholders (product managers, business analysts, GTM teams) will readily adopt BMad v6's proven methodology when provided with familiar web interfaces and document formats, eliminating the technical barriers that currently limit access to scale-adaptive intelligence and specialized agent expertise.
+The POC validates the core hypothesis that non-technical stakeholders (product managers, business analysts, GTM teams) will readily adopt BMad v6's proven methodology for upstream SDLC activities when provided with familiar web interfaces and document formats, eliminating the technical barriers that currently limit access to scale-adaptive intelligence and specialized agent expertise, with clear handoff points to BMad v6 IDE workflows for downstream development.
 The POC web UI itself will be generated using the BMad framework, providing concrete validation of the framework's capability for complex application development.

 ### Change Log